-As a side note, again, we also looked at the number of interventions and monitoring and it’s also seen that the facilities that were doing the most actually had the greatest use.
-So facilities doing nothing, just sort of giving the lip and saying well, we just file that list away, had about a 40% as compared to facilities trying six.
-There was one facility trying six interventions, but if we include maybe the four, five or six, you’re getting rates over 60%. so, it was clearly the action was working and it looks like we have some targets.
+As a side note, again, we also looked at the number of interventions and monitoring and it’s also seen that facilities that were doing the most actually had the greatest use.
+So facilities doing nothing, just sort of getting the list and saying, well, we just file that list away, had about a 40% as compared to facilities trying six.
+There was one facility trying six interventions, but if we include maybe the four, five or six, you’re getting rates over 60%, so it was, clearly the action was working and it looks like we have some targets.

 Now not all facilities participated in this monitoring.
 And it would be a similar thing with the dashboard.
-Many facilities just say well, we don’t bother to use that dashboard.
-And so, reasons why are in this case many said well we just don’t have enough patients taking that drug so we don’t worry about it.
-A third felt that providers already know what they needed to know.
+Many facilities just say, well, we don’t bother to use that dashboard.
+And so reasons why are in this case many said, well, we just don’t have enough patients taking that drug so we don’t worry about it.
+A third felt that providers already knew what they needed to know.
 There was no opportunity to educate or academic detail.
 A few, one thought this was not really that big of a safety issue.
 And so we can see at least for those 14 that said we don’t want to participate anymore, we had a reason.

-For those that never participated I think there was the issue that it’s just too time consuming as well as some of the other issues we saw before.
-I think importantly, 15% felt there was not, no real time data. that this was somewhat delayed, suggesting that a dashboard, again this is not using the dashboard, a dashboard would be much more effective.
+For those that never participated, I think there was the issue that it’s just too time consuming as well as some of the other issues we saw before.
+I think importantly, 15% felt there was not, no real-time data, that this was somewhat delayed, suggesting that a dashboard, again, this is not using the dashboard, a dashboard would be much more effective.

 So again, our plans going forward for that are to evaluate these initiatives related to physician education, standardize that, potentially do this as another academic detailing project within it or as a supplement.
-At a minimum we would see every facility, in fact we’ve already announced some of this, They’ve already received passive intervention if you will, where we just provide them with the results of this analysis.
+At a minimum, we would see every facility, in fact we’ve already announced some of this.
+They’ve already received passive intervention, if you will, where we just provide them with the results of this analysis.
 And then work with, as we said, doing the stepped wedge design with a random sample of VA facilities initially and try to push that to 100% over the course of a year.

 So at this point I’m going to shift gears about another way we’re going to try to intervene.
 And that is using actual built-in clinical decision support into the dashboard.
-And again, I want to say this is work done by Mary Goldstein and she’s not available today to present it, but again I think it’s very exciting work.
+And again, I want to say this is work done by Mary Goldstein and she’s not available today to present it, but again, I think some very exciting work.
 So this sort of builds on some existing health informatics tools within the VA.
-The VA has its own clinical dashboard that it’s focused more on the PACT team and this also also take advantage of a clinical decision support system Dr. Goldstein developed for some common primary care issues also referred to as ATHENA clinical decision support. so trying to combine those two.
+The VA has its own clinical dashboard that is focused more on the PACT team and it also takes advantage of a clinical decision support system Dr. Goldstein developed for some common primary care issues, also referred to as ATHENA clinical decision support, so trying to combine those two.

-The first aim of this was to implement clinical decision support into the dashboard for management of four things, or five sorry, diabetes, hypertension, hyperlipidemia, kidney disease and heart failure.
+The first aim of this was to implement clinical decision support into the dashboard for management of four things, or five, sorry, diabetes, hypertension, hyperlipidemia, kidney disease, and heart failure.